What is a Prospect: definition, ways to find and convert prospects

-Answering these questions will help you see who you are selling to and aim your attention to qualified prospects, which greatly increases your chances of turning them into long-term customers or clients.
+Answering these questions will help you see who you are selling to and aim your attention to qualified prospects, which greatly increases your chances of turning them into long-term customers.

 Now you know who you’re looking for, but how do you find them?
-Is lead generation going to be like panning for gold during the Gold Rush or is it going to be like finding a needle in a haystack?
+Will lead generation be like panning for gold during the Gold Rush, or will it be like finding a needle in a haystack?
 Well, that depends on how much effort you put into it, and yes, lead generation takes effort.
-Use all the lead generation tools you can and you’ll end up with a handful of gold, only use one and you’ll be sifting through the hay forever.
+Use all the lead generation tools you can, and you’ll end up with a handful of gold.
+Only use one, and you’ll be sifting through the hay forever.

-There are many lead generation methods you can use, but the most common ones are sourcing from LinkedIn, email and social media marketing, networking, referrals, conferences, and conventions.
+There are many lead generation methods you can use.
+The most common ones are sourcing from LinkedIn, email and social media marketing, networking, referrals, conferences, and conventions.

-Not everyone who fits your prospect profile will become your prospect, but putting yourself out there and letting your potential customers know what makes you special and worth their time and money will lead to more interest.
+Not everyone who fits your sales prospect profile will become your prospect.
+But putting yourself out there and letting your potential customers know what makes you special and worth their time and money will lead to more interest.

 Building a relationship

-Even if your prospect is a company, companies are made of people, and people strive for relationships.
+Even if your sales prospect is a company, it’s made of people, and people strive for relationships.

-You can fill their needs or desires with your product, so listen to your prospect, be genuine, and promptly answer their questions to build trust and position yourself as helpful.
-Don’t forget to ask your own questions to make sure you understand exactly what the prospects want.
+You can fill their needs or desires with your product.
+Listen to your prospect, be genuine, and promptly answer their questions to build trust and position yourself as helpful.
+Don’t forget to ask questions to make sure you understand what the prospects want.
 These interactions will determine if your product is what they need and if your company is the one they want to work with.

-In a lot of ways, building a relationship with a prospect is like any other interaction.
-Learning their interests, needs, wishes, and fears, and always finding time for conversations instead of simply sending hard sales pitches is the only way to achieve good conversions.
+In a lot of ways, prospect marketing is like any other interaction.
+Learning their interests, needs, and fears, and always finding time for conversations instead of simply sending hard sales pitches is the only way to achieve good conversions.

-Building relationships with prospects is impossible without lead nurturing – share articles you think they’d be interested in, send them some company swag (everyone loves free stuff), and make your interactions easy.
-Most importantly, be patient.
+Prospect marketing is impossible without lead nurturing – share articles you think they’d be interested in, make your interactions easy, and most importantly, be patient.
 No one likes to feel pushed to make a decision – or pushed into a business relationship.
 Go with their flow.

 Sometimes a prospect is not on the same page as you.
-Maybe they don’t have the budget at the moment, maybe they don’t have the time, maybe they already use a similar product by a different company.
+Maybe they don’t have the budget, maybe they don’t have the time, maybe they already use a similar product by a different company.

-You have to decide if that prospect is worth the effort and time, and if you think they are, you have to take a step back and determine if maybe they are saying no without saying it.
+You have to decide if that sales prospect is worth the effort and time.
+If you think they are, you have to take a step back and determine if maybe they are saying no without saying it.
 If that is the case, it’s best to move on to your next prospect.
 Don’t chase a dead lead at the expense of other viable prospects who could be turning into paying clients.

 You created your prospect profile, did your research, put yourself out there, crafted a business relationship, sold the idea of your product, and sold your product.
 You have a customer!
 Pat yourself on the back because that’s a lot of work.